felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 ### 5.1 Deep Residual Network (ResNet)

 The success of deep learning is usually attributed to the highly non-linear nature of neural network with stacks of layers.
 However the [ResNet](http://arxiv.org/pdf/1512.03385v1.pdf) authors observed an counter-intuitive phenomenon -- simply adding more layers to a neural network will increase training error.
-They hypothesized that it was easier to encourage the network to learn the "residual error" instead of the original mapping.
+They hypothesized that it would be effective to encourage the network to learn the "residual error" instead of the original mapping.

 ![ResNet comparison](/assets/kaggle-right-whale/resnet.png)